 Many of the members of the battalion were given leaves home.
-When they returned to Camp Polk, the loaded their tanks, which came from the 753rd Tank Battalion on flatcars and traveled west by train to Ft.
+When they returned to Camp Polk, the loaded their tank on flatcars and traveled west by train to Ft.
 Mason in San Francisco.
 Arriving there, they were taken by the ferry, the U.S.A.T.
 Gen. Frank M. Coxe, to Angel Island in San Francisco Bay.
 At Ft.
 McDowell, they were given physicals and inoculated by the battalion’s medical detachment.
 Those men found to have a minor medical condition were held back and scheduled to rejoin the battalion at a later date, while other men were simply replaced.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.
 Two other intercepted ships were Japanese freighters carrying scrap metal to Japan, while two other intercepted ships were Japanese freighters carrying scrap metal to Japan.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.